Lightning-AI/litgpt/howto/fp8.md

 ## Access CoreWeave's H100 machines

-If you haven't accessed CoreWeave's Kubernetes, plese follow [these instruction](https://docs.coreweave.com/coreweave-kubernetes/getting-started) to set it up.
+If you haven't accessed CoreWeave's Kubernetes before, please follow [these instruction](https://docs.coreweave.com/coreweave-kubernetes/getting-started) to set it up.

 Create this `manifest.yaml` file.
 Feel free to adapt it to your requirements: